tischda/nosleep-server/README.md

 The server will prevent the computer from going to sleep by setting `SetThreadExecutionState`.
-The client will communication via RPC with the client to change the sleep mode or shutdown the server.
+The client will communication via RPC with the server to change the sleep mode or shutdown the server.

 The main use case is to prevent sleep during a long running task:

-1. start server in the background
+1. start nosleep-server in the background
 2. run task (eg. backup script)
-3. client calls server with shutdown request
+3. nosleep-client calls server with shutdown request

+It's important to note that `SetThreadExecutionState` only applies to the current thread, so this server runs an `ExecStateManager` that is locked to a single OS thread.
+The RPC server uses this `ExecStateManager` to ensure consistent state accross calls.

 ### Install